pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Will enabling / using this feature result in introducing new API types?

+A helper API to create CCI Drivers (CCI Driver Factory) can be integrated as staged repo.
 <!--
 Describe them, providing:
   - API type